brunoessmann/check-java-version-gradle-plugin/README.md

 Build requires Java 17, active version is 8
 ```

-That's all that this settings plugin does, nothing more, nothing less.
+That's all that this plugin does, nothing more, nothing less.

 At first glance this is not very useful, but whenever a new team member cannot
 build a project because of a legacy Java version it might come in handy.
 It